Safely Stop A Dog Fight

 Look around for a water source.
 A tap or hose would be best but if not a nearby bottle containing liquid, a flower vase, a kettle (as long as you know the water is cold).

 Is there a thick blanket nearby, or a coat, towel or thick item of clothing?
-If so throw over one of the dogs, it might break their focus and stop the fighting.
+If so throw over one of the dogs, it might break their focus and break up the fighting.

 You could use something which would make a sudden loud noise or bang to distract the dogs.
 This could be a car horn, an alarm of some kind, a whistle or bang two metal dog bowls together.